arkon/tachiyomi-faq/README.md

 Tachiyomi via:

 - The website itself, accessed normally via a browser
-- The website itself, embedded within a WebView within the Android app
+- The website itself, embedded within a WebView in the Android app
 - A JSON interface capable of being consumed by various parts of the Android app to contextually display information